 Feature Explanation

-Only Administrators have access to add a Labor Union Representative.
+Only Administrators have access to view/add/edit Labor Union Representative-related records.

 Follow the steps bellow to add a new Labor Union Representaitve record: